Saturday, May 17th, 2025

 Nashville, Tennessee 37201

 This ticket is valid for standing room only, general admission.
 ADA accommodations are available day of show.
 All support acts are subject to change without notice.
 Any change in showtimes or other important information will be relayed to ticket-buyers via email.
-ALL SALES ARE FINAL Tickets purchased in person, subject to $3.00 processing charge (in addition to cc fee, if applicable).
-Sales Tax Included *Advertised times are for show times - check Brooklyn Bowl Nashville website for most up-to-date hours of operation*
+ALL SALES ARE FINAL Tickets purchased in person, subject to $3.00 processing charge (in addition to cc fee, if applicable). *Advertised times are for show times - check Brooklyn Bowl Nashville website for most up-to-date hours of operation*

 Artist Info